Ida Leeson: Army

 In 1944, Leeson joined the Australian Army.
 She held several positions, first as a research officer, then as captain, and finally as major.
 She was a key member of Lieutenant-Colonel A. A. Conlon's 'think-tank' which included such people as (Sir) John Kerr and J. K. Murray.
 She became a member of the Directorate of Research and Civil Affairs.

 After the war Leeson worked for two other important bodies: the Australian School of Pacific Administration and the South Pacific Commission.
 In 1949 she went to Nouméa to establish the library for the South Pacific Commission, returning to Australia in 1950, where she continued to work for the commission in Sydney until 1956.

 Activism

-Leeson had a long history for fighting for the rights of women and library employees.
+Leeson had a long history for fighting for the rights of library employees.
 Her first act as a library assistant was to sign a petition for equitable pay for working on Sundays.
 She then became a member of the librarians' union.
 In the 1930s Leeson supported the anti-fascist movement.
 During the same time, she joined the movement of Theosophy in Castlecrag, where women advocated for their rights through creative works such as plays and literature.